-the Internet.
+Illicit Streaming Device (ISD) Piracy Growing: ISDs are media boxes, set-top boxes or other devices that allow users, through the use of piracy apps, to stream, download, or otherwise access unauthorized content from the Internet.
 These devices have emerged as a significant means through which pirated motion picture and television content is accessed on televisions in homes around the world, and they have become an increasing problem in Thailand.
 China is a hub for the manufacture of these devices.
 ISDs are part of a sophisticated and integrated online ecosystem facilitating access to pirated audiovisual materials.
 The devices are either pre-installed with apps that facilitate infringement or include instructions for users to easily obtain apps to access unauthorized motion picture and television content.
 These apps allow users to connect to a supporting over-the-top (OTT) online infrastructure, including foreign piracy sites (usually hosted in mainland China), that provide users with instant access to infringing audiovisual content.
-ISDs sell at low prices at the malls, and may be promoted and/or advertised to enable infringement of copyright or other illegal activities.
+ISDs sell on e-commerce websites such as Lazada.co.th, but are also made available through traditional retailers found in popular malls across Bankok, and are often promoted and/or advertised to enable infringement of copyright or other illegal activities.
 Consequently, Royal Thai authorities must increase enforcement efforts, including cracking down on piracy apps and on vendors who preload the devices with apps that facilitate infringement, and taking action against key distribution points for devices that are being used illegally.
+Thailand should also amend its legal framework to specifically address this problem.

-Camcorder Piracy Traced to Thailand Continues to Harm Film Market: The problem of camcording of films in movie theaters in Thailand remains a concern of the industry in 2016.
+Camcorder Piracy Traced to Thailand Continues to Harm Film Market: The problem of camcording of films in movie theaters in Thailand remains a concern of the movie industry in 2017.
 Pirate syndicates continue to minimize risk by focusing almost exclusively on Thai audio captures, which are then added to video camcords found on the Internet.
-In 2016, there were 22 audio captures in Thailand: a 100 percent increase in audio forensic matches over 2015.
+In 2017, nine illicit recordings of MPAA member films were traced to Thai theaters, down from 23 in 2016.
+While this trend is encouraging, continued vigilance is needed to make these gains sustainable.
 Local Thai films are camcorded within days of their release in the movie theater.
 Increasing broadband Internet and 3G connections in Thailand mean faster uploads to the Internet of movies illegally camcorded there.
 These titles are then made available to the world through various Internet piracy rings, becoming pirated hard goods within a matter of days.
 In addition, the rise of live streaming content over the Internet has contributed to the growing camcording problem.
-If strongly implemented, the Copyright Act amendment, which deems camcording an infringement of copyright, could help.
-While the movie industry conducted nine training sessions for 515 cinema managers and staff in 2016, enforcement remains weak.
-There was one interdiction and arrest for unauthorized camcording in 2014, but no arrests in 2015 or 2016.
+If strongly implemented, the Copyright Act provision that deems camcording an infringement of copyright could help.16 While the movie industry conducted four training sessions for 221 cinema managers and staff in 2017, enforcement remains weak.
+Only one perpetrator was arrested in 2017.